Manor House School is approaching its’ Centenary Year in 2020.

 The Queen Anne house was built in 1710 but had been empty for some time when the school moved in.
 A new wing, Arcot Hall, was added and the gardens were tamed.
 In 1939 Miss Wheeler died suddenly and Miss Green carried on as sole headmistress until 1965.

-Manor House School has expanded over the years, adding Main Block, Mason Block and, in more recent years, the Nursery, Art/Textiles block and Music, Drama and Home Economics facilities.
+Manor House School has expanded over the years, adding Main Block, Mason Block, the Nursery, Art/Textiles block and Music, Drama and Home Economics facilities.